Tim Thorne: Activism

 Thorne had an abiding interest in creating opportunities for poets and other artists with disabilities and from 1998 to 2000 he was National Secretary of DADAA (Disability and the Arts, Disadvantage and the Arts Australia).
 In 1999–2000, he was writer/co-ordinator for a national project for writers with cerebral palsy, conducted through Arts 'R' Access.
 In 2002, he was editor of the Launceston Longpoem, a web-based community writing project funded through Tasmanian Regional Arts.

 He was also active in campaigns for peace and environmental values.
 He was instrumental in establishing the Vietnam Moratorium protests in Launceston in 1969, the Northern Tasmanian Unemployed Workers' Union in 1978, Now We the People (Tasmania) in 2000 and the Campaign for a Clean Tamar Valley in 2006.

 In 2014 he was elected President of TAP into a Better Tasmania (formerly Tasmanians Against a Pulp Mill) and National President of SEARCH (Social Education, Action and Research Concerning Humanity) Foundation.

 Personal life

-Born in Launceston, Tasmania, Thorne lived there most of his life, apart from short periods in Sydney, NSW and Palo Alto, California.
+Thorne lived in Launceston most of his life, apart from short periods in Sydney, New South Wales, and Palo Alto, California.

 He married Stephanie Lyne in 1969 and they had two daughters and two granddaughters.

 He died on 16 September 2021, aged 77.